RolandoBernal/book-gallery/README.md

 # book-gallery
 This is an ASP.NET MVC project.
-The objective of this Project is to store information about books I have read.
+This Project is created for my daughter for her to store information about books she's read.
+With love, dad.